 (a) Our aim is to provide the right holiday to suit your requirements.
-You can call us on +44 (0)1242 547760 or email us at firstname.lastname@example.org and we will tailor make an itinerary for you and provide you with a price per person.
-In order to maintain our customer services standards and to assist with the on-going training of our staff we may record or monitor our telephone conversations or emails with you.
+You can call us on +44 (0)1242 547 892 or email [email protected] to discuss or make a booking and provide you with a price per person.
+In order to maintain our customer services standards and to assist with the ongoing training of our staff we may record or monitor our telephone conversations or emails with you.

 (c) Many airlines now require the full name of all passengers travelling.
 We will therefore ask you at the time of booking to confirm the number of members in your party and to provide us with the first forename (as shown in each passport) as well as the title and surname of each member.

-(d) Special Requests, such as diet, room location, twin or double bedded room, a particular facility or flight seat which are an important factor in the choice of holiday, should be indicated in writing at the time of booking.
+(d) Special Requests, such as diet, room location, twin or double-bedded room, a particular facility or flight seat which are an important factor in the choice of holiday, should be indicated in writing at the time of booking.
 We will pass your request on to the hotel or airline but cannot guarantee that it will be accommodated.
 We will also pass on any dietary requests to airlines but we recommend that you check directly with the airline once your tickets have been issued.
 The Company will try to arrange for Special Requests to be met, but cannot guarantee that they will be, nor will the Company be liable if any Special Request is not met.
 The provision of any Special Request does not constitute a term of your contract with us unless we have confirmed in writing that your requirement will be met.
 Most hotels allow check-in to take place during the mid-afternoon.
 Should you wish to have a guaranteed room ready for your immediate check-in upon arrival, it can be arranged for an additional charge.
 Please ask A&K for details and prices.

 (f) It is important for you to check the details on the Confirmation Invoice, and ATOL Certificate where applicable, as soon as you get it, as these set out the services we have agreed to provide.
 In the event of any discrepancy please contact us immediately.
-If you arrange your holiday direct with the Company all correspondence and other communications will be sent to the address of the person who made the initial payment unless you specify otherwise.
+If you arrange your holiday direct with the Company, all correspondence and other communications will be sent to the address of the person who made the initial payment unless you specify otherwise.
 If you request correspondence through a business address, a residential address will also be required for emergency and security reasons.

 (g) If your booking is made through a travel agent, the Company will address all communications to that travel agent, who will act as agent for you in regard to all communications from us to you.
 All monies paid by you to a travel agent under or in contemplation of this contract will be held by the travel agent for the Company until such monies are forwarded to the Company.